rogerahuntley/youtube-playlist-viewer/README.md

-# azlef trip report landing page
+# youtube playlist viewer

-I made this for my friend [azlef900](https://www.youtube.com/channel/UCkZjdCdkmeF2ebOGHQOF1gA).
+I made this for [azlef900](https://www.youtube.com/channel/UCkZjdCdkmeF2ebOGHQOF1gA) as an experiment, shows off one of his playlists

+Built using SvelteKit, once compiled - runs without JavaScript.
+Animations are CSS-only.

 You can check the live version of the site at [azlef900.neocities.org](https://azlef900.neocities.org/)